Fukaya Categories as Categorical Morse Homology: Fukaya category

+\begin{Remark} It is important for various applications of the theory of this section that we consider one-parameter families of tame Lagrangian branes ${\mathfrak L}\hookrightarrow \mathbb R\times M$ such that the f\/iber branes ${\mathfrak L}_s \subset M$ are not constant near inf\/inity.
+Thus in general the f\/iber branes will not be isomorphic objects of $F(M)$, though we will see that their Floer-pairing with respect to certain test branes will be invariant. \end{Remark}

 The rest of this section will be devoted to the following statement of Floer invariance.
-It is the basic instance (going beyond the foundational results of~\cite{FOOO, Seidel}) of the general pattern that confirms $F(M)$ is a well-defined $A_\oo$-category.
+It is the basic instance (going beyond the foundational results of~\cite{FOOO, Seidel}) of the general pattern that conf\/irms $F(M)$ is a~well-def\/ined $A_\infty$-category.

-\begin{prop} Suppose $\fL_s$ is a one-parameter family of tame Lagrangian branes in $M$.
-Suppose $L'$ is a fixed test brane which is disjoint from $\fL_s$ near infinity for all $s$.
-Suppose $\fL_s$ is transverse to $L'$ except for finitely many points.
+\begin{Proposition} Suppose ${\mathfrak L}_s$ is a~one-parameter family of tame Lagrangian branes in $M$.
+Suppose $L'$ is a~fixed test brane which is disjoint from ${\mathfrak L}_s$ near infinity for all $s$.
+Suppose ${\mathfrak L}_s$ is transverse to $L'$ except for finitely many points.